pmd/pmd/docs/pages/pmd/userdocs/extending/designer_intro.md

 rules and XPath rules, but it's more specifically geared towards XPath rules.
 This page uses a simple XPath rule to illustrate the common workflow.
 We assume here that you already know what XPath is and how to read basic XPath queries.
-W3C has a good tutorial [here](https://www.w3schools.com/xml/xpath_syntax.asp) if you don't.
+W3C has a good tutorial [here](https://www.w3schools.com/xml/xpath_syntax.asp) if you don't (in the context of XML only), and [the Saxon documentation](https://www.saxonica.com/documentation/index.html#!expressions) features a comprehensive but approachable description of the syntax of XPath expressions.

 ## The Rule Designer